 - Employee discount for lunches, e.g. at the company cafeteria

 The MTU Aero Engines GmbH company provides a clear example of just what selective employee retention measures might look like.
-There, with an eye to the types of jobs and employees that may, in the future, be in short supply, they created a profile for a ‘bottleneck employee’, and have subsequently developed individually-tailored programs to promote talented junior staff members and ensure long-term loyalty.
+They created a profile for a ‘bottleneck employees’, and have subsequently developed individually-tailored programs to promote talented junior staff members while working to ensure long-term loyalty.

 The example above shows that companies that explicitly wish to retain specific employees are going to have to ask themselves a variety of questions.
 For example: